GoldenSylph/solidity-reflections/CONTRIBUTING.md

 #### Adding tests

-If the change being proposed alters code, it is either adding new functionality to Soldeer, or fixing existing, broken functionality.
+If the change being proposed alters code, it is either adding new functionality to Reflections, or fixing existing, broken functionality.
-In both of these cases, the pull request should include one or more tests to ensure that Soldeer does not regress in the future.
+In both of these cases, the pull request should include one or more tests to ensure that Reflections does not regress in the future.

 Types of tests include: